followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/4 Command Columns.md

     // changes the width of the selection column to 50 pixels dataGrid.columnOption("command:select", "width", 50);

+    // renders the selection column after other elements in the DataGrid dataGrid.columnOption("command:edit", "renderAsync", true);

     // places the editing column before all others dataGrid.columnOption("command:edit", "visibleIndex", -2);